tokenika/eosfactory/steem.md

 8. Tear down the testnet.
 9. Modify your smart-contract and/or unit-tests and jump to stage 3.

-Every step of the above process is fully automated by Python classes and methods - you, as a developer, only supply the creative part, i.e. the content of the smart-contracts and unit-tests.
+In *EOSFactory* every step of the above process is fully automated by Python classes and methods - you, as a developer, only supply the creative part, i.e. the content of the smart-contracts and unit-tests.
 Unit-tests are designed to be written in Python, while of course smart-contracts are written in C++ - Visual Studio Code perfectly supports both those languages.

 ### Object-oriented vs. procedural

-Because we make use of Python, what you are dealing with are classes and objects.
-For example, in *EOSFactory* a smart-contract is an object, and you handle it by running its methods, e.g. `contract.compile()`, `constract.deploy()`, `contract.push()` to push actions, and `contract.get()`to extract data from its tables.
+Thanks to Python, what you are dealing with in *EOSFactory* are classes and objects.
+For example, a smart-contract is an object, and you handle it by running its methods, e.g. `contract.compile()`, `constract.deploy()`, `contract.push()` to push actions, and `contract.get()` to extract data from its tables.
 This is the opposite of procedural commands used in `cleos`, the official CLI for EOS.

 ### Python-based unit-testing